habibulmursaleen/habibulmursaleen/README.md

 - 🔭 I’m currently based on Oslo, Norway

-- 🌱 I’m currently learning Java Spring Boot
+- 🌱 I’m currently working as Developer at Kapital Kontroll.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Currently working with .NET Core - React - Azure following Clean architecture and Domain-driven-Design.

 - ⚡ Fun fact: I keep night shift swithed on at all times